• Skip to primary navigation

 Podcasts

 Caspian started listening to podcasts at the breakfast table around his fifth birthday, and they’ve become part of his morning routine (as long as we have an internet connection).
 We exclusively use the free Spotify app on my iPhone for this.
-(You can download Spotify to all kinds of devices, including the parent’s profile on Kindle Fire.)
+(You can download Spotify to all kinds of devices, including parent’s or kid’s profiles on Kindle Fire.)

 Caspian starts listening while I make his breakfast.
 Sometimes, if I don’t need my phone right away, he’ll continue listening after breakfast while he plays with toys.
 He would listen for an hour or two if I let him (and sometimes I do).